 This story all started back in the days when Al Capone's gang solicited payments from store owners in Chicago for "protection."
-It was sheer blackmail, and the store owners knew it, but most felt pressured to give in rather than incur the wrath and destruction that might take place if they refused.
+It was sheer blackmail, and the store owners knew it, but most felt pressured to give in rather than incur the wrath and destruction that might occur if they refused.

-George and Minn Hibbard were the proprietors of a store in Chicago and when they were approached by Capone gang members and ordered to pay protection money, they refused!
+George and Minn Hibbard were the proprietors of a store in Chicago, and when they were approached by Capone gang members and ordered to pay protection money, they refused!

 Their New Life Begins

 Fleeing for their lives, the Hibbard's decided to get as far away into a remote area where gang members would probably not follow them for the threatened retribution of testifying against Capone and his gang.

 According to what they told my grandparents and later us, they eventually made their way to Ely, Minnesota.

 Gravel and dirt roads leading back into their place (as I got to see in 1967) did not yet exist back then.
 Supposedly they had to carry their belongings and do some portaging (walking overland with their canoe and possessions between waterways) and finally settled near a beautiful lakeside location that would later become their home and eventual business.

 The first winter, they lived in a tent!